-2nd.
-With respect to the external auditor:
+2. With respect to the external auditor:

-a) Make recommendations to the board for the selection, appointment, reappointment and removal of the external auditor, and the terms and conditions of his engagement;
+a) Make recommendations to the Board for the selection, appointment, reappointment and removal of the external auditor, and the terms and conditions of his engagement;

-b) Receive regular information from the external auditor on the progress and findings of the audit programme, and check that senior management are acting on its recommendation.
+b) Receive regular information from the external auditor on the progress and findings of the audit programme, and check that senior management are acting on its recommendations.